DHTMLX/docs-suite/docs/treegrid/configuration.md

 ## Sorting columns

-By default, dhtmlxTreeGrid allows sorting content of any TreeGrid column by clicking on its header.
+By default, DHTMLX TreeGrid allows sorting content of any TreeGrid column by clicking on its header.

 To disable this option, set the [](treegrid/api/treegrid_sortable_config.md) property in the TreeGrid configuration to *false*: